Agenda

 - 2:15 PM

-Memorial Roll and Update: Thomas Beline, Advisory Committee Chair
+Memorial Roll and Update from the Advisory Committee Chair, Thomas Beline

 Keynote Speaker: Joshua Meltzer, Senior Fellow, Brookings Institute

-Memorial Roll and Update: Thomas Beline, Advisory Committee Chair
+Memorial Roll and Update from the Advisory Committee Chair, Thomas Beline

 Keynote Speaker: Joshua Meltzer, Senior Fellow, Brookings Institute